symonb/symonb.github.io/docs/drone/Filters/RPM_filter.md

 # Summary

-In this post, we implemented RPM filtering and now you can use it to significantly improve your drone performance.
-I hope It wasn't too complicated and you managed to implement it yourself.
+In this post, we've implemented RPM filtering.
+I hope It wasn't too complicated and you managed to add this feature to your project.